illinois-or-research-analytics/lanne2_networks/README.md

 work and cluster statistics.

 Firstly, there are two steps in creating a synthetic benchmark network N using the parameters calculated from a real-world network G and it's clustering C.
-Given a network G and clustering C, first step involves only the clustered sub network G_c.
-That is, the sub network involving the clustered nodes and edges between them.
+Given a network G and clustering C, first step involves only the clustered subnetwork G_c.
+That is, the subnetwork involving the clustered nodes and edges between them.
 Second step involves adding the outliers back to the output of the first step.

 **First step again has two steps:**